-There isn’t any denial that Artificial Intelligence (AI) is one of the latest technologies that is gaining popularity rapidly.
+Undoubtedly, Artificial Intelligence (AI) is among the latest technologies that are gaining popularity rapidly.
 Its effect is visible in almost every sector of the world.
 The presence of AI is quite evident in the courtrooms too.
 As pointed out in the previous article, Legal tech is the latest trend in today’s time!
 Law firms are using different technologies to manage their tasks much more efficiently.

 “Fortunately, we live in the age of technology, which means we have new solutions to the age-old problem of billable hours.
-In the past, legal technology was considered by some to be a threat to law firms by undermining the billable hour model and breaking the lock that lawyers once held over legal information.
+In the past, some considered legal technology to be a threat to law firms by undermining the billable hour model and breaking the lock that lawyers once held over legal information.
 However, it is clear that if a law firm implements the right technology, it can stay ahead of its competitors and help its lawyers to reach their professional goals.”

-It isn’t just about the technology entering; it matters how efficiently it is being used too.
-There are multiple ALSPs and the Big 4 accountancy firms that are a competition to the other firms in the legal industry.
-Amidst all the competition, technology is one of the biggest factors that aid in the success of any firm in the legal business.
+It isn’t just about the technology entering; it matters how efficiently it is being used.
+Multiple ALSPs and the Big 4 accountancy firms compete with the other legal industry firms.
+Yet, amidst all the competition, technology is one of the biggest factors that aid in the success of any firm in the legal business.

 Thoughts of Benjamin Alarie

 Benjamin Alarie is the CEO of Blue J Legal.
 Blue J Legal is a brand in itself and leads the industry in developing legal technology powered by machine learning.
-The main aim of the company is to help tax practitioners gain unparalleled visibility into challenging areas of law.
+The company aims to help tax practitioners gain unparalleled visibility into challenging areas of law.

 Benjamin states: “In the immediate future, AI will enable lawyers to focus on the highest value work for their clients.
-Machines can handle much of the busy work that used to eat up hours of time, and AI is increasingly being applied to more complex tasks.
-This frees up human expertise to think more creatively and effectively, once freed up from the minutiae”.
+Machines can handle much of the busy work that used to eat up hours, and AI is increasingly being applied to more complex tasks.
+Once freed from the minutiae, this frees up human expertise to think more creatively and effectively”.

-Regardless of how amazing your team of customer service reps are, they will experience bad days from time to time and get exhausted.
+Regardless of how amazing your team of customer service reps is, they will experience bad days from time to time and get exhausted.
 After all, they’re only human.
-A sophisticated AI might actually become a perfect representative.
-Bots never get frustrated, never have a bad day, and never, ever, accidentally say the wrong thing in front of a customer.
+On the other hand, a sophisticated AI might become a perfect representative.
+Bots never get frustrated, have a bad day, and never accidentally say the wrong thing in front of a customer.